MelvinWSu/Factory-Input-Output-Calculator/README.md

 •	Sass

-•	Firebase (Online database and account manager)
+•	Firebase (Realtime Database, FirebaseUI)

 •	Some kind of flowchart API (Output results in an easy to interpet format)

-•	Google Login API

 ## Development Steps